kolyaventuri/logger/README.md

 Drop-in, zero-dependency scoped logger.
 Allows for better event tracking, by providing distinguishable log outputs per module / section of a project.

 ## Installation
-No NPM package exists yet, so install with `npm i scriba`
+Simply install with `npm i scriba`

 ## Usage
 Usage is simple!
 Just drop in, instantiate, and use!